ithinkicancode/golem-wordle/README.md

 # Playing Wordle on Golem Cloud

-Assuming you have set up Rust's toolchain and installed `cargo-component` (if not, please refer to both documentations of `rustup`  and Golem for instructions.), build our Wasm binary by running the following command:
+I'm assuming you have set up Rust's toolchain and installed `cargo-component`.
+If not, please refer to [Golem Cloud documentation](https://preview1.golem.cloud/learn/rust) for instructions.

+With that done, let's start by building our Wasm binary with the following command:

   ```bash
   cargo component build --release -p wasm